kortkamp/aspnet-cqrs/README.md

-# CQRS POC in ASPNET
+# SysLog, a CQRS POC in ASPNET

-This project was built with the aim of studying how to work with CQRS in an ASPNET API.
+This project was built with the aim of studying how to work with CQRS and DDD in an ASPNET API.